 There is something magical about the way water beads on waxy surfaces.

-Add a little colour to the water and you’ve got a cool science meets art activity!
+Add a little colour to the water and you’ve got a cool science meets art activity, that you can easily turn into an interesting printmaking activity for kids.

-Surface tensions is not easy to explain to kids, but it is easy to show them!
+These concepts are not always easy to explain to kids, but it is easy to show them!

-There are loads of great surface tension experiments and activities you can do with your kids, but this one includes some ideas about absorption as well as some a bit of colour and some art!
+There are loads of great surface tension experiments and activities you can do with your kids, but this water drop art activity also includes some ideas about absorption as well as a bit of colour and some printmaking!

 - A nice flat surface to work on.